CortexIntelligentAutomation/docs/content/en/docs/2024.3/Reference/Exceptions/Xml/xml-serialization-exception.md

 #### How to fix

-Ensure that the XML provided for the [Xml property][ConvertXmlToStructure XML Property] is valid XML.
+Ensure that the [XML][ConvertXmlToStructure XML Property] provided is valid XML.

 ## Remarks